Propsowicz/weather-tracker/README.md

 # Weather Tracker

-Weather tracker is applications which collects real weather measurments and compares them with three different weather forecasts.
+Weather tracker is an application which collects real weather measurments and compares them with three different weather forecasts.
 The data is gathered from yesterday's forecasts and compared with today's measurments hour by hour.
 The application works in task que schedule:
 - everyday, at 6pm, the application web scraps tomorrow's forecasts,
 - for every hour, the application calls OpenWeather API for current weather data.
 - for every 30 minutes, the application checks for thunderstorm, and, eventually, sends the alert to the user.

-Application also presents and analyze historical weather data from meteo stations.
+The application also presents and analyzes historical weather data from meteo stations.

 ## Table of content